 Employee notification is one of the key requirements of the Program.
-Since the goal of the Program is to encourage employees to use alternative commute modes, it is essential that employers inform employees about the commuter benefit they offer, and how employees can take advantage of the benefit.
+Since the goal of the Program is to encourage employees to use alternative commute modes, it is essential that employers inform employees about the commuter benefit and encourage employees to use the benefit(s).
 Employee notification is required at the following times:

-- When the commuter benefit is first made available - At least once per year thereafter, in conjunction with the employer's annual registration update - On an on-going basis, for newly-hired employees; as part of the explanation of employee benefits provided during new employee orientation
+- When the commuter benefit is first made available - A minimum of once per year thereafter, in conjunction with the employer's annual registration update - On an on-going basis, for newly-hired employees; as part of the explanation of employee benefits provided during new employee orientation